 2020 COTS Tree Sale

-New this year!
-Our 23rd Annual COTS Tree Sale will be expanded to include our South End store!
-The tree sale will start at our Downtown location on Wednesday, December 2, 2020, and at our South End location on Friday, December 4, 2020.
-The sale will run until trees are sold out (We expect to sell out in the Downtown store on Saturday, December 5).
+In December 2020, our 23rd Annual COTS Tree Sale expanded to include our South End store.
+The tree sale started at our Downtown location on Wednesday, December 2, 2020, and at our South End location on Friday, December 4, 2020.
+The sale ran until trees were sold out, which happened in a record 5 days this year.

-Once again, we will be selling fresh, local balsams from Moffatt’s Tree Farm in Craftsbury, Vermont for $40 each (all sizes).
-All proceeds will go to the The Committee on Temporary Shelter which provides emergency shelter, services, and housing for people who are homeless or marginally housed in Vermont.
+We sold fresh, local balsams from Moffatt’s Tree Farm in Craftsbury, Vermont for $40 each (all sizes).
+All proceeds go to the The Committee on Temporary Shelter which provides emergency shelter, services, and housing for people who are homeless or marginally housed in Vermont.
 COTS advocates for long term solutions to end homelessness.

 Buy a Tree, Plant a Tree!